chonjay21/AnimVerletExample_UE5/README.md

 <br />

 # Usage
-(This example requires the UE5.6.1 engine)
+(This example requires the UE5.7.1 engine)

 1. Download AnimVerlet plugin from [GitHub](https://github.com/chonjay21/AnimVerlet)
 2. Put the "AnimVerlet" directory to your Project`s "Plugins" directory
 3. Use AnimVerlet Animation Node in Animation Blueprint
+4. You can choose preset in AnimVerlet Node(AnimationPose, Physics_XPBD, Physics_PBD) or customize each settings

 <br />